-Some copy Alpackas, some go out of their way to be different and some are ‘crossrafts‘ suited only to calm rivers or flatwater crossings.
+Some brands copy Alpackas, some go out of their way to be different and some are ‘crossrafts‘ suited only to calm rivers or flatwater crossings.
 These prioritise ultra light weight over durability which can be a gamble in a single-chambered boat.
 Still others are designed to carry heavier loads or for all-out white water.

 Most of the boats described below I’ve only seen and evaluated from pictures, but in 2015 we tested four packrafts from MRS, Aire, Nortik and Supai alongside my 2014 Alpacka Yak.
 To read more about our actual observations and conclusions (as opposed to this page’s web speculation) click this or the banner on the right.
 Of course things have moved on since then.
 Click the ‘packrafts’ category menu somewhere on the right.

 It’s a mistake to think the hull of a packraft made from 210D nylon will be three times thicker, heavier or stronger than 70D.
 The core thread or yarn used ought to weigh three times more so will be much stronger and more resistant to tearing, but not as a factor of the D-rating.
 In fact 210D is probably more than three times tear resistant that 70D, but it depends on how you measure this.

-Crossrafts seems to have slipped from usage but usefully defines a sub-category of packrafts: very light rafts made from nylon or polyester with the non-porous PU coating inside, like your tent or backpack, as opposed to the more durable shiny exterior coating of TPU on a normal packraft.
+Crossrafts seems to have slipped from usage but defines a sub-category of packrafts: very light rafts made from nylon or polyester with the non-porous PU coating inside, like your tent or backpack, as opposed to the more durable shiny exterior coating of TPU on a normal packraft.

 Crossrafts are best suited to crossing or navigating calm bodies of water rather than paddling along them, far less tackling white water, though this doesn’t seem to stop people trying.